 There have been a number of memorable milestones in CRBS’ 78-year history.
 Among the most notable was the blood bank’s expansion of fixed site operations from Tacoma to Puyallup, as well as to Federal Way and Gig Harbor.

 Another was its embrace of automation.
-In the mid-1970’s, as demand for red blood cells, platelets and other blood products grew, the need for more sophistication in management of the blood supply also expanded.
-The blood center seized that opportunity by collaborating with a Tacoma-based software company which pioneered a blood donation and processing tracking computer application to streamline operations.
+In the mid-1970s, as demand for red blood cells, platelets, and other blood products grew, the need for more sophistication in the management of the blood supply also expanded.
+The blood center seized that opportunity by collaborating with a Tacoma-based software company that pioneered a blood donation and processing tracking computer application to streamline operations.
 The company would later go on to install the specialized software at many other centers nationwide.

 The rollout of colorful mobile blood collection centers marked another key inflection point for Cascade.
 The familiar buses, which have traveled the streets of Pierce and South King County for years, helped dramatically raise community awareness of the need for donations.
 The strategy made giving more accessible and convenient.